mahdibland/V2RayAggregator/README.md

 - [sub-web-modify](https://sub.v1.mk/)
 - [bianyuan](https://bianyuan.xyz/)

-- **If you don't like the groups and rules that set you can use bianyuan api like this:**
+- **If you don't like the groups and rules that are already set, you can simply use bianyuan API like this::**

 ```
 https://pub-api-1.bianyuan.xyz/sub?target=(OutputFormat)&url=(SubUrl)&insert=false